Bornova Anatolian High School: Education

-Bornova Anatolian High School is the second Anatolian High School in Izmir, according to the high school entry points for 3 consequent years.
+Bornova Anatolian High School is the second Anatolian High School in İzmir, according to the high school entry points for 3 consequent years.
 In 2007, in the University Entrance Exam of Turkey, which has over 1.5 million applicants every year, Bornova Anatolian High School had 7 results in top 100, 81 in top 1000 and 304 in top 5000.

 Sports

 Bornova Anatolian High School is also known for its extracurricular activities and sports teams.

 School song

 The school song is written and composed by the music teacher of the school, Naci Önöz, in 1965.